Atalanta/cucumber-chef/README.md

       -z, [--destroy]  # destroy all containers before test run

     Test a project using the cucumber-chef test suite.

+You can now pass in options for cucumber or even setup profiles via `cucumber.yml`.
+Any command-line options specified after the project name will be passed on to cucumber.
+For example:

+    $ cucumber-chef test --tags @wip -c -v -b

+To take advantage of cucumber profiles, create a `cucumber.yml` configuration file in the root of your chef-repo; just as you would with any other project using cucumber.
+In this file you can take full advantage of the Cucumber profiles as definied on their wiki, https://github.com/cucumber/cucumber/wiki/cucumber.yml.

 Here is an example default project for `cucumber.yml` which turns on colored output, verbosity and full backtraces for all test runs: